JohriLab/Bvalcalc/docs/source/guides/quickstart.rst

 .. code-block:: bash

    pip install Bvalcalc

 Specifying popgen parameters
 ------------------------------

 To calculate B, we need evolutionary information about the species of the population in a parameters file.

-Copy population genetic parameters from one of the templates, e.g. Drosophila.
+Copy population genetic parameters from one of the templates, e.g. `Drosophila melanogaster`

 .. code-block:: bash